engailtonoliveira/spring-boot-mysql-docker/README.md

 To execute the repository first downloat for your machine or do the  `Git Clone`

 ### Backend
-- open the folder `spring-boot-mysql-docke/` on your IntelliJ
+- open the folder `spring-boot-com-mysql/` on your IntelliJ
 - go to the right panel and open `Maven Project`in Livecycle select `clean` and `install` than click in `Run Maven build`
 - last open your terminal and type `docker-compose up --build --force-recreate`
+- run database script `up_vote_db_bk.sql` for create structer database (obs: it is a temporary solution later i will use the generated database)

 #### Usage
 One the docker is running, open the Postman collection `engailtonoliveira/spring-boot-mysql-docker\post-upvote.postman_collection.json` and you will be able to send/recive API request.